 Also Read: Best books by dean Koontz

 Harry Potter Book 3 Summary: J.K.
-Rowling releasing the Harry Potter books consecutively every year was like dropping of euphoric bombs to the readers.
+Rowling releasing the Harry Potter books consecutively every year was like dropping euphoric bombs to the readers.
 And none of the books failed to capture the undivided attention of the readers.
-As the name suggests in the third book, The inescapable asylum of Azkaban imprisoned a very shady man for killing 13 people with a forbidden magical curse and also convicted as a confidante of Harry’s arch-nemesis Lord Voldemort.
+The Prisoner of Azkaban story goes like that: The inescapable asylum of Azkaban imprisoned a very shady man for killing 13 people with a forbidden magical curse and also convicted as a confidante of Harry’s arch-nemesis Lord Voldemort.

 But as the story proceeds from the first book, Harry can relate more and more to Lord Voldemort.
-Coincidence?
+Shocking moment?
 Probably not.
-Because starting and continuing the Harry Potter series is actually like connecting dots, solving the riddle alongside Harry.
+Because starting and continuing the the entire series of Harry potter is actually like connecting dots, solving the riddle alongside Harry.
 However, as the story progresses, Harry becomes frightened for expulsion from Hogwarts, his only safe haven.
 And when he is able to come back to Hogwarts, his life is threatened once again because Sirius Black somehow escaped Azkaban and had headed for Hogwarts.
 Naturally, that is an ultimatum for Harry.

-Harry Potter Book 4 Summary: Harry is midway through completing his wizardry and this is his 4th year’s story after leaving muggle life behind.
+Harry Potter Book 4 Summary: This is the fourth chapter/book of harry’s world.
+In this book, Harry is midway through completing his wizardry and this is his 4th year’s story after leaving muggle’s life behind.
 In this fourth installation, the most interesting event is the Triwizard Tournament.
 Which is a competition between three wizarding schools, Beauxbatons, Durmstrang, and Hogwarts.
-It is a competition where the winner is chosen by three mysterious and menacious tasks.
+It is a competition where the winner is chosen by three mysterious tasks.
 To compete for and represent a school every competitor has to be at least 17 and furthermore has to evaluate their competency through goblet of fire (like the sorting hat, but more).

 Harry Potter Book 5 Summary: Being convicted as an underage spellcaster at the brink of unavoidable circumstances this book starts and Harry again fears losing his studentship.
 But he had little choice and his Ministering angel Dumbledore knew that much.
 As he is relieved from the charges and gets back to Hogwarts the plot thickens.
 New teacher Dolores Umbridge will make you wish you could punch people through the book, who is sent as defense of the dark arts teacher from the Ministry of Magic.